pingcap/docs-dm/en/command-line-flags.md

 ### `--decrypt`

-- Decrypt ciphertext encrypted with dmctl into plaintext
+- Decrypts ciphertext encrypted with dmctl into plaintext
 - The default value is `""`
 - When this flag is specified, it is only used to decrypt the ciphertext without interacting with the DM-master